systematic-magic/AgingPMCtest/editorials_pdf.rst

 6.3.
 Check that "Correspondence:" is formatted in black, bold and italic font.

 6.4.
-Check that "Correspondence:" is followed by full author name.
-In case of multiple corresponding authors, full names should be divided by comma (,).
+Check that "Correspondence:" is followed by full author name. (only one corresponding author is allowed in PDF).

 6.5.
 Check that full author name is formatted in italic font.